olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 #### Excluded operations
-The best way to browse operations is to run Cyberchef, either locally or via the [demo][1].
+The best way to browse operations is to run CyberChef, either locally or via the [demo][1].

 Most CyberChef operations are included in the Node.js API, with the exception of Flow Control operations.
-Excluded operations will throw an ExcludedOperationError if called.
+Excluded operations will throw an `ExcludedOperationError` if called.

-For a full list of excluded operations, see the source files under `src/node/config/excludedOperations`.
+For a full list of excluded operations, see the source files under [`src/node/config/excludedOperations.mjs`](https://github.com/gchq/CyberChef/blob/master/src/node/config/excludedOperations.mjs).

 ## Helper functions